In the National Student Survey 2017 (NSS 2017) QMUL’s German was ranked first in London

-This is the most specialised of the degree programmes offered by the Department of German.
+This is the most specialised of the degree programmes offered by the German Subject Group.
 Each year you follow core language modules in which skills in the understanding and expression of German are developed by a variety of methods.
 In your first year a foundation module introduces you to linguistics, literature and culture.
 In your second and final years, you broaden and deepen your knowledge to include, for example, literary and gender studies, media or the history of ideas.
-You can also take additional specialist language modules and acquire the critical and linguistic skills associated with the production of a play in German.
-Your third year is normally spent abroad, in one of the German-speaking countries.
-You can choose to study at another university, or else take up a work placement, for example as a teaching assistant.
+In the final year, we also offer courses tailored towards specific career paths or postgraduate study.

 Why study German at Queen Mary?

-The discipline of German Studies has a long and outstanding tradition at Queen Mary, University of London.
-With over 100 years of teaching German language and culture behind us, we are proud to be a vibrant department offering a wide range of courses on the literature, linguistics and culture of the major German-speaking countries.
-Apart from our main focus on Germany, we have research and teaching expertise in GDR studies as well as in Austrian and Swiss literature and culture.
+The discipline of German Studies has a long and outstanding tradition at Queen Mary University of London.
+With over 100 years of teaching German language and culture behind us, we are proud to be a vibrant subject group offering a wide range of courses on the literature, linguistics and culture of the major German-speaking countries.
+Apart from our main focus on Anglo-German cultural relations, we have research and teaching expertise in GDR studies as well as in Austrian and Swiss literature and culture.

 Core language module (streamed according to entry level) and compulsory foundation module: